One Degree. Three Tracks.

 - Apply to the School within Georgia Tech offering your Track.
 (Admissions requirements and deadlines vary by School.)

-- Take the Specialization Track of 13 credit hours.
+- Complete the Specialization Track of four courses, totaling 12 credit hours.

-- Complete a 5-credit Practicum Project across all specialization tracks for a total of 32 credit hours to earn your degree.
+- Choose two additional electives, totaling 6 credit hours, for a total of 32 credit hours to earn your degree.

 The top three industries reporting "too few" in their security workforce are healthcare, education and retail, according to a 2015 survey by consulting firm Frost & Sullivan.